jpierskalla/jpierskalla.github.io/pages/publications.md

 J. Pierskalla and A. Sacks.
 [Unpaved Road Ahead: The Consequences of Election Cycles for Capital Expenditures.](https://www.journals.uchicago.edu/doi/full/10.1086/694547), **Journal of Politics**, 80 (2): 510-524.
 2018.

 F. Hollenbach and J. Pierskalla.
-[A Re-Assessment of Reporting Bias in Event-Based Violence Data with Respect to Cell Phone Coverage.](http://journals.sagepub.com/doi/full/10.1177/2053168017730687), Research & Politics, 4 (3).
+[A Re-Assessment of Reporting Bias in Event-Based Violence Data with Respect to Cell Phone Coverage.](http://journals.sagepub.com/doi/full/10.1177/2053168017730687), **Research & Politics**, 4 (3).
 2017.

 J. Pierskalla, A. Schultz, and E. Wibbels.
 [Order, Distance, and Local Development Over the Long-Run.](http://www.nowpublishers.com/article/Details/QJPS-16020), **Quarterly Journal of Political Science**, 12 (4): 375--404.
 2017.